infocusp/scaLR/config/README.md

 # Config Parameters

-This README explains different parameters with explanation used in config files.
+This README explains different parameters used to run scaLR using config files with explanation.

 ## Experiment
 **device** {str}: `cuda | cpu`